memagnin/epfl-ada.github.io/index.md

 ---
 layout: page
+title:
-title: "<span style='font-size: 1.5rem;'>How Would a Wikispeedia Player Navigate the 2025 Version of Wikipedia?</span>"
+subtitle: "How Would a Wikispeedia Player Navigate the 2025 Version of Wikipedia?"
 css: index
 ---